How It Works

 _configs_/brains.json Brain registry — declares what each brain loads

-_brains_/<name>/ Per-project brain directory (created by /import-project)
+_brains_/<name>/ Per-project brain directory (created by cerveau spawn)

 MDPlanner (MCP) External task/note store — Claude reads and writes via MCP tools